 It is both.
 Lightroom provides what photographers need to organize, perfect, and share all their images in one clean, uncluttered, intuitive package.

 Lightroom includes all the tools you need for most digital photography tasks in one intuitive solution.
-Lightroom helps photographers work faster and more efficiently with one image, a set of images, or a large image library.
-Adobe Photoshop software is the industry standard in digital image editing, with advanced tools used by photographers, graphic designers, and other graphics professionals when they need complete control to perform detailed, pixel-level editing and to work with multilayered files.
+It helps photographers work faster and more efficiently with one image, a set of images, or a large image library.
+Photoshop is the industry standard in digital image editing, with advanced tools used by photographers, graphic designers, and other graphics professionals when they need complete control to perform detailed, pixel-level editing and to work with multilayered files.

-Where the Photoshop Camera Raw implementation in Adobe Bridge or Photoshop has the same functions as Lightroom, you will find virtually identical options and sliders.
+Where the Camera Raw implementation in Bridge or Photoshop has the same functions as Lightroom, you will find virtually identical options and sliders.
 That means you can move back and forth without confusion.
-Where Lightroom contains additional enhancements to raw processing, the enhancements you make will be recognized when the photo file is opened in Photoshop Camera Raw.
+Where Lightroom contains additional enhancements to raw processing, the enhancements you make will be recognized when the photo file is opened in Camera Raw.
 A typical example is the Targeted Adjustment tool that is exclusive to Lightroom.

 By default, the Develop module settings in Lightroom are stored in the Lightroom catalog.
-To ensure that Lightroom Develop settings can be viewed by Photoshop Camera Raw 6, the settings must be written to the XMP metadata block for that file.
+To ensure that Lightroom Develop settings can be viewed by Camera Raw 8, the settings must be written to the XMP metadata block for that file.
 This metadata is stored in an XMP sidecar file (Imagename.xmp) in the current image directory of proprietary raw files or stored directly within DNG files.
 To update images with the latest Develop settings, choose the Library module and select the group of target images.
 Choose the shortcut Command/Control+S to save the settings to the XMP metadata block.

-Sidecar XMP files are required only when working with files with both Lightroom and Adobe Bridge or Photoshop for use in Photoshop Camera Raw.
-If you prefer, you can simply wait until the files need to be used with Adobe Bridge or Photoshop, select the photos in the Library module in Lightroom, and then choose Metadata > XMP > Export XMP Metadata To Files.
+Sidecar XMP files are required only when working with files with both Lightroom and Adobe Bridge or Photoshop for use in Camera Raw.
+If you prefer, you can simply wait until the files need to be used with Bridge or Photoshop, select the photos in the Library module in Lightroom, and then choose Metadata > XMP > Export XMP Metadata To Files.

-Lightroom 4 is a completely nondestructive editing environment because, in fact, your photographs are never changed.
+Lightroom 5 offers a completely nondestructive editing environment because, in fact, your photographs are never changed.
 Instead, the changes you make to your photographs are stored in metadata as a series of instructions.
 Whether you are viewing them onscreen, creating a web gallery, or making prints, Lightroom is simply applying those instructions to the original, untouched photo file.
 This provides you complete flexibility, control, and creative exploration, with the knowledge that any change you apply to an image is 100% reversible at any time — today, tomorrow, or years in the future.